16 Programming Games to Improve Your Coding Skills

 Shenzhen I/O

-Shenzhen I/O is another game developed by Zachtronics, where the player takes on the role of a disaffected engineer who moves to Shenzhen, China, to build computer chips at the fictional Shenzhen Longteng Electronics company.
-The player is handed increasingly challenging circuits to design, beginning with an assignment to make lights flash in a distinct pattern.
+In Shenzhen I/O, the player takes on the role of a disaffected engineer who moves to Shenzhen, China, to build computer chips at the fictional Shenzhen Longteng Electronics company.
+Players are handed increasingly challenging circuits to design, beginning with an assignment to make lights flash in a distinct pattern.
+Side puzzles throughout the game make for fun additional challenges, and a throughline in the game’s plot hints at mysterious problems within the company that the player can explore.
+The game is great at helping developers visualize the interface between hardware and software and how computation occurs on a lower level.

 Cost: $14.99 on Steam.